srinivassrinu842/OCP4-Baremetal-AWS-UPI/README.md

 2.  **Terraform**: Terraform installed on your local machine.
 You can download it from the [official Terraform website](https://www.terraform.io/downloads.html).
 3.  **AWS CLI**: The AWS Command Line Interface configured with your credentials.
 See the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for instructions.
 4.  **OpenShift Pull Secret**: A valid OpenShift pull secret.
 You can get this from the [Red Hat OpenShift Cluster Manager](https://console.redhat.com/openshift/install/pull-secret).
-5.  **SSH Key Pair**: An SSH key pair created in the AWS region where you plan to deploy the cluster.

 ## Deployment Steps